Wootton, Bedfordshire: History

+The Domesday Book of 1086, listed Wootton as having 26 residents (20 villagers and six slaves) across ten hides.

 Wootton has had a long association with brick-making, but is now mainly a dormitory community for Bedford and Milton Keynes.
 In the 18th century church bells were made here for several churches in Bedfordshire and adjoining counties.
-There has been a great deal of residential development over the last 30 years but some attractive old timber-framed houses still survive.
+Wootton is noted as a parish and scattered village in the Imperial Gazetteer of England and Wales of 1872.
+By 1901, the population had risen to 1,252.

 The Church of St Mary the Virgin in the village is mainly 14th century but contains two fine monuments in the chancel to members of the Monoux family who died in 1685 and 1707.
 To the west of the church is Wootton House, an impressive late 17th-century house with a contemporary, red brick stable block.

+An archaeological report from 1999 describes Wootton as an agglomeration of "barely distinguishable" separate settlements.

 Demography

-The Domesday Book of 1086, listed Wootton as having 26 residents (20 villagers and six slaves) across ten hides.
-By 1901, the population had risen to 1,252.
 The population remained fairly steady throughout the first half of the 20th century.
 But by 1971, the population had climbed to 2,386, a 35.61% (1010 residents) increase within ten years.
 By 2001 that figure was 4,230.

 According to the 2011 Census, the area covered by Wootton civil parish had 4,156 residents who lived in 1,654 households.
 The median age of the population is 44.
 Of these residents, 83% describe their health as "good" or "very good" and 2.6% of economically active people aged 16–74 were unemployed.

 Village expansion

-Wootton is currently expanding in size.